In-Game-Collectables/IGC_Unity2021_URP/README.md

 #### Parameters
 * Character Capture > API_Key
     *  API Key for the IGC Platform
-* Character Capture > Target
-    * The focus of the Capturer.
-Will move cameras to spin around the origin of the Target
 * Character Capture > Capture Radius
-    * Size of radius that spins around the Target object
+    * Size of radius of the camera
 * Character Capture > FOV
     * Field of View for both cameras
 * Character Capture > Frames
     * Number of images to be rendered out
 * Character Capture > Dimension
     * Dimension of both sides of image
-* Character Capture > Height Offset
-    * Offsets the y-axis of the focal point of the capture.
-(TODO: find focal point based on mesh)
 * Character Capture > Shown Layers
     * The layers that the character meshes should live on.
 Used for masking out character from the background.
 If empty, will default to rendering everything